apple patient

 Image: Apple

-iOS 16 adds iCloud Shared Photo Library, making it easier than ever to share photos with your friends and family.
+iOS 16 adds iCloud Shared Photo Library, making sharing photos with your friends and family easier than ever.
 You can create a shared library and then invite any of your friends with an Apple product to view, contribute, and edit photos.

-After updating to iOS 16, you can set up a "Shared iCloud Photo Library" either from the pop-up interface or from the "Set Up" option in the Settings section of the Photos app.
+After updating to iOS 16, you can set up a "Shared iCloud Photo Library" either through the pop-up interface or through the "Set Up" option in the "Settings" section of the Photos app.
 Tap "Add Participants" to select the people you want to share your photos with and invite them.
 You can select the images you want to add to the shared library from your own iCloud Photo Library.
 Options include sharing all photos and videos, photos and videos by person or date, or manually selected photos.

 Also available on iPadOS 16 and macOS Ventura